baolongnguyenmac/multi_fx/README.md

 # Multi FX

+## Problem of metrics

+[-] I notice that the
+    - Accuracy and other classified metrics should have been calculated exactly for each task (not take the average as I did before)
+    - Metrics for regression are in the same case
+    - After that, we take the average value of all task (`mean_acc ± std, mean_loss ± std`) and visualize these values

+- Note that we have to compute our metrics like that regardless what kind of loss we use to optimize the model (mean loss, sum loss,...).
+Therefore, these changes only affect on `valid` function

-## - Adaptability of model
+## [-] Adaptability of model

-- Use the model obtained from real multi_fx, fine-tune it on USD/JPY data for 3 epochs and test it
+[v] Use the model obtained from real multi_fx, fine-tune it on USD/JPY data for 3 epochs and test it.
+Since the data is too big for a one-LSTM-layer model, The performance was quite poor.
-- Create a model that's normally trained on training set, then allow it to be fine-tuned for 3 epochs on 20% of test set before the real test
+[-] Create a model that's normally trained on training set, then allow it to be fine-tuned for 3 epochs on 20% of test set before the real test.
+I was so lazy for doing this, it seems necessary but I will delay this task

 ## [v] Problem of data